Puppet Master (Eternity Comics)

+Plot

 On November 13, 1938, in Berlin, French puppeteer André Toulon puts on a puppet rendition mocking Adolf Hitler, and four Nazis, led by Captain Fritz Loemann, following orders by General Muller, break into his house, where they brutally kill his wife, Elsa.
 With nothing but revenge on his mind, Toulon, using the method of reanimation, takes brain matter from Elsa and uses it to bring to life his first living puppet, Leech Woman.
 Leech Woman kills the boy from the Hitler Youth that ratted Toulon out, and his brain matter is used to give her a brother, Blade.
 Blade and Leech Woman sneak into General Muller's car, and brutally kill him, his mistress, and the driver; all brain matter is used to give life to Pinhead and Tunneler.
 After brutally killing Fritz's secretary, Toulon and the puppets have no choice but to leave Fritz and Hans Faulhaber alive for now to escape Germany and head to America.
 Toulon goes to America and stays at the Bodega Bay Inn, which is run and operated by Toulon's cousin Paul.

 On March 15, 1939, Fritz and Hans track Toulon to the Bodega Bay Inn.
 After giving life to Jester, the image of Toulon himself, André hides the puppets behind a wall panel and commits suicide.
 His body is buried in the Shady Oaks cemetery behind the hotel.
 Three weeks after Toulon's death, Paul decides to let tourists sleep in his room again, and it's booked by horror movie actor, Chuck Dalton.
 The night before Chuck's arrival, Fritz and Hans sneak back into the room and manage to find the puppets behind the wall panel, only to be attacked, and Hans kills the maid upon being discovered.
 Thinking the puppets and the room are booby-trapped, they leave.
 The next day, Chuck Dalton arrives, along with Susan Straun, a wannabe actress who has to audition for Chuck in order to appear in one of his films.
 She meets Paul and they both feel a connection between them.
 Arriving at the hotel is Hans, along with Helga Faulkenberg, an employee of Krapps Shipping in San Francisco.
 They're undercover as man and wife so they can sneak back into Toulon's room.
 Finding out it's booked by Chuck Dalton, Helga manages to seduce Chuck to let her into the room, where she drugs him to search for the puppets.
 She finds the wall panel, where the maid's body was hidden by the puppets, and is killed upon discovering her body.
 While Susan and a recovering Chuck go downstairs for dinner, Hans sneaks back into the room, finds the bodies, and shoots Chuck dead when he and Susan return.
 The puppets kill Hans before he can get to Susan.
 Paul comes across a bloody Susan, and finds Andre's diary, and while reading it, the puppets use the elixir to bring Andre back from the grave.